MEET The Team

 Associate Director and Associate Professor

-Dr. Yufei Tang is an Associate Professor in the Department of Electrical Engineering and Computer Science at Florida Atlantic University and the Associate Director of the Southeast National Marine Renewable Energy Center (SNMREC).
-He also directs FAU’s Florida Power & Light Company Center for Intelligent Energy Technologies (InETech) at the College of Engineering and Computer Science and is affiliated with the I-SENSE Institute.
+Dr. Yufei Tang is an Associate Professor in the Department of Electrical Engineering and Computer Science at Florida Atlantic University, an Associate Director of the Southeast Marine Energy Center (SMEC), and directs FAU’s Florida Power & Light Center for Intelligent Energy Technologies (InETech) at FAU's College of Engineering and Computer Science.
 His research focuses on artificial intelligence, physics-informed machine learning, and data-driven modeling for complex engineering systems, with applications in marine renewable energy, including wave and marine current energy technologies.